Wine Studies Courses

 Emphasis on communication within and across dominant cultures and co-cultures in the wine industry.
 Discussion of privilege, marginalization, opportunity, and social justice at the intersection of race, gender and class.
 Acquisition of foundational knowledge and skills to create understanding and effective communication among individuals from diverse backgrounds.
 Offered fall of even-numbered years.
 4 credits.
 (US)

 Structured experiential process for learning about careers in the wine industry.
 Development of goal setting, self-marketing, information gathering, and job and internship search strategies and skills.
 Site visits, informational interviewing, and guest speakers offering meaningful interaction with employers in the wine industry.
 Additional fee required.
 4 credits.

 Opportunity for outstanding students to assist faculty in the classroom and laboratory.
 May not be repeated for credit.
-Prerequisites: Application and consent of instructor.
+Prerequisites: application and consent of instructor.
 1-4 credits.
-(EL)

 Supplemental work in wine-related studies for advanced students with adequate preparation for independent work.
+Prerequisite: application and consent of instructor.
+3 credits.
 Repeatable once.
-Prerequisites: Application and consent of instructor.
-3 credits.
-(EL)

 Opportunity to gain practical experience in a wine-related business.
 Repeatable once.
 Prerequisites: junior or senior standing with 12 credits in Wine Studies including WINE 290 completed or in progress; and approval of advisor and program internship coordinator.
 3 credits.
 (EL)

 Intensive research and writing on a wine-related topic of special interest to the student under the direction of a member of the faculty.
 Thesis and public oral presentation required.
 Prerequisites: application and approval of supervising faculty member and program coordinator.
 4 credits.
 Repeatable once.

 WINE 298, 398 Special Topics in January Term Off-campus Courses